jl386/mattermost-plugin-mimic-user/README.md

  }'
 ```

-1. Replace <your-mattermost-url> with your Mattermost URL.
+1. Replace <Your-Mattermost-URL> with your Mattermost URL.
 2. For <X-CSRF_TOKEN> and <Cookie> go to your browser and open mattermost, then open your browser developer console and go to the Network tab.
 3. Now create a post in any channel, group or dm, In the networks tab, there with be a new XHR call with a name `posts`, click on it and go to headers.
 4. In headers there will be request headers, and under request headers you will see X-CSRF-TOKEN and Cookie, copy both of them.